-- Registry:Creates a Homegrown Marijuana Registry for adults and patients.
-Registered individuals may cultivate and process marijuana products at home after paying a \$5 annual fee. - The registry is confidential and will only be accessed by CNMI government agencies that carry out the cannabis regulation law. - If the registry is not created within 120 days of the Cannabis Commission's organizational meeting, adults may grow cannabis without registering.
+- Registry: Creates a Homegrown Marijuana Registry for adults and patients.
+A subsequent piece of legislation will determine the registry fee.
+(Gov. Ralph DLG Torres line-item vetoed a \$5 annual fee, stating it was too low.) - The registry is confidential and will only be accessed by CNMI government agencies that carry out the cannabis regulation law. - If the registry is not created within 120 days of the Cannabis Commission's organizational meeting, adults may grow cannabis without registering.
 They must register once it is available. - Registered adults may also make marijuana extracts using water, glycerin, and nonsolvent based extractions.

-• Homegrown marijuana limitations:
+Homegrown marijuana limitations:

 - Registered adults may typically cultivate no more than six mature and 12 immature plants per household or cultivation location. - Patients and their caregivers may exceed the adult-use limits if their physician deems larger quantities are "necessary and practical for the effective treatment of the patient."
 In that case, they may cultivate no more than 12 mature and 24 immature plants per household. - No more than eight ounces of marijuana may be possessed per household or cultivation site at a time. - Cultivation locations may be farms, parcels, warehouses, rooms, or containers. - Cannabis plants may not be subject to public view. - Home growers must take reasonable precautions to secure cannabis plants from individuals under 21. - The marijuana produced from homegrown plants must be stored in the same secure location where the marijuana was cultivated or at the cultivator's home, unless it being transported directly to their home. - A first-offense violation of the above restrictions carries a \$100 civil fine.
 A second offense is confiscation of the plants and a \$500 fine.
-A third offense carries up to 30 days in jail, a
+A third offense carries up to 30 days in jail, a fine of up to \$1,000, and revocation of the individual's home cultivation card.